alphagov/paas-trial-documentation/CloudFoundry/content/getting-started/cf-ssh.md

 `cf-ssh` will spin up an instance of your environment uploading your **local** code.
 Note that this may not be in sync with your running container.

-Our `cf-ssh` is customized to our Cloud Foundry installation so please **do not use the community version**.

 ### Install `cf-ssh`

 1. Download `cf-ssh` for your environment https://github.com/cloudfoundry-community/cf-ssh/releases